 The Strings Attached Orchestra hopes to encourage the writing of contemporary works for strings by young composers to foster their development and careers and to spread knowledge of their work and talent broadly across Canadian society.
 We established the Young Composers Initiative in 2015-16 to give young Canadian composers, up to and including the age of 16, the opportunity to have their music played by members of a string orchestra in a public concert.

-The Young Composer Initiative 2018 will commence in October 2017 and we are all looking forward to this years submissions.
+The Young Composer Initiative 2019 will be open very soon and we are all looking forward to this years submissions.
 Contest details as well as complete rules and regulations will be available later in the year.

 Dates to Remember: